Ninth Judicial Circuit Court

 WHY ARE CASAs NEEDED?

-Nearly 2,000 children in Kalamazoo County are referred to the Michigan Department of Human Services each year due to allegations of neglect and/or abuse.
+Nearly 2,000 children in Kalamazoo County are referred to the Michigan Department of Health and Human Services each year due to allegations of neglect and/or abuse.

 There are many individuals involved in the legal proceedings, representing differing philosophies

 and fulfilling a variety of roles that, by definition, may be adversarial.
 The Circuit Court believes that children in neglect proceedings should have at least one person who continuously advocates for the child's best interest until all legal matters are resolved.
 Frequently, only the CASA remains a constant from beginning to end.